Daily Gratitude Practice for Success: Build the Habit That Changes Everything

 How to integrate your daily gratitude practice for success into productivity systems

 The biggest gap in gratitude content is this: nobody shows you how gratitude fits into your existing workflow.
-It’s always treated as a separate wellness ritual.
-That’s why it gets dropped when things get busy.
+It is always treated as a separate wellness ritual.
+That is why it gets dropped when things get busy.

 Morning planning integration

 If you time block or use a daily planning system, add a gratitude line at the top of your planning template.
 Before you write your three priorities for the day, write one thing from yesterday that went well.
 This primes your brain for opportunity-seeking rather than threat-monitoring.
-A gratitude journal for productivity starts with this single line in your morning routine.
+The gratitude integration card in the Life Goals Workbook builds this directly into the morning planning page, so the line lives where your priorities live.

 Weekly review integration